hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_docs/executor.ru.md

 **Potential Errors/Improvements:**

 - **Error Handling:** While `continue_on_error` exists, there's no explicit retry mechanism.
-Adding a retry strategy could be valuable if the operation might fail temporarily.
+Adding a retry Startegy could be valuable if the operation might fail temporarily.
 - **Robustness:** The code doesn't include comprehensive error handling for invalid or missing locator keys in the dictionary, which could lead to unexpected behavior.
 Handling `NoSuchElementException` and `TimeoutException` are essential.
 Adding `try...except` blocks would improve robustness.
 - **Type Safety:** Using type hints (e.g., `locator: dict`) is a good practice for better readability and maintainability.